skjerns/imagine-decoding-challenge/README.md

 **Goal:** The epochs have been scrambled!
 Can you figure out in which epoch we played which word as a auditory stimulus by training decoder on visual images of the words?

-<u>Example of the localizer trials (unmute audio):</u>
+Example of the localizer trials (unmute audio).
+Instructions: *"Press a button if there is a mismatch between word and image"*

 https://github.com/user-attachments/assets/d093c932-83a1-435b-920a-1e89369ac48d

-Instructions: *"Press a button if there is a mismatch between word and image"*

-<u>Example of the imagine trials (unmute audio):</u>
+Example of the imagine trials (unmute audio).
+Instructions: *"Close your eyes and mentally imagine the image belonging to the word you hear as vividly as possible"*

 https://github.com/user-attachments/assets/7a6b6ba3-c3f0-4c2f-ace2-3a9cb33e2a62

-Instructions: *"Close your eyes and mentally imagine the image belonging to the word you hear as vividly as possible"*

 ## The Data